Priyanshu4277/Keylogger-Project/README.md

 - **Security**: Be cautious when handling the captured data.
 Store it securely and avoid transmitting it over unsecured channels.

 ## Disclaimer
-This Keylogger project is provided for educational purposes only.
+- This Keylogger project is provided for educational purposes only.
 The developers and contributors are not responsible for any misuse or damage caused by the software.
+- Script for complete removal of this keylogger is still pending so use the keylogger at your own risk.